Sroy20/Deep-Learning-Specialization-Notes/README.md

 1. What is loss function? (defined on one training example)
 1. What is cost function? (average of the losses over all training examples)
-1. Why is the squared error not use in case of logistic regression? (makes the optimization problem non-convex -> difficult for GD)
+1. Why is the squared error not use in case of logistic regression?
+(1. makes the optimization problem non-convex -> difficult for GD 2.
+As a surrogate loss MSE is not close to 0/1 or accuracy loss.
+Cross-entropy or hinge loss are the closest.)
 1. What is the logistic regression loss function?
 Why use this form?
 1. What is the logistic regression cost function?